Gympie Memorial Park: History

 Gympie Memorial Park was established in 1919–1921 as the Gympie and Widgee District Fallen Soldiers' Memorial Park, with a landscape design prepared by Brisbane's Parks Superintendent Henry (Harry) Moore and a focal timber bandstand designed by Brisbane City Council's architect Alfred Herbert Foster.
 The park was opened on 20 April 1921 but the first official function in the park was an address to His Royal Highness Edward, Prince of Wales, during the Prince's visit to Gympie on 3 August 1920.
 Funded largely by community subscription and built on land donated by the Henderson family, owners of Ferguson & Co.'s Union Sawmills, the memorial park was intended as a lasting tribute to the citizens of the city and its district who had died for their country during the Great War of 1914–1918 and the Boer War of 1899–1902.
-The bandstand erected in the park in 1919–1920 is also a memorial to a former and much-respected local bandmaster, Mr Frederick Thomas Percival.
+The bandstand erected in the park in 1919–1920 is also a memorial to a former and much-respected local bandmaster, Frederick Thomas Percival.

 The park is located in Nash's Gully in central Gympie, on the northern side of the Mary River.
 A little further up the gully, near the later Gympie Town Hall, James Nash had found alluvial gold in 1867, sparking Queensland's first major gold rush in October that year.
 The Nashville Goldfield was proclaimed and a township was established on the field to support the miners.
 By mid-1868 the name of the field had been changed to Gympie, reputedly an Aboriginal word for the stinging trees found in the district.
 The alluvial gold was worked out within 12 months, but reefs on Caledonian Hill, the Hilton, One Mile, Monkland and Two Mile were being worked from early 1868 and by the mid-1870s the township of Gympie had become the centre of one of the richest goldfields in Queensland.
 About 50 mining companies were still operating at Gympie in 1909, but by the 1920s output was waning.
 The town of Gympie acquired city status in 1905 and at the outbreak of war in 1914 was the centre of a well-populated timber-getting, sawmilling, dairying and agricultural district.

 Although fought in Europe, North Africa and the Middle East, the Great War had a profound impact on Australia.
 In 1914 the nation retained strong ties to the "motherland" and had no hesitation in entering the war in support of Britain.
 Over 300,000 Australians from a population of four million volunteered for service overseas, and approximately 60,000 of these died.
 Almost every community in every Australian state lost young men in this war.
 No previous or subsequent war has had such an impact on the nation in terms of loss of life.